 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Y-mAbs, Fate, Sotera, and Argo and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, March 12, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Y-mAbs Therapeutics, Inc. (NASDAQ: YMAB), Fate Therapeutics, Inc. (NASDAQ: FATE), Sotera Health Co.
-(NASDAQ: SHC), and Argo Blockchain Plc, Inc. (NASDAQ: ARBK).
+NEW YORK, March 12, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Y-mAbs Therapeutics, Inc. YMAB, Fate Therapeutics, Inc. FATE, Sotera Health Co.
+SHC, and Argo Blockchain Plc, Inc. ARBK.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: October 6, 2020 - October 28, 2022